lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Responder SHALL compose message_2 as follows:

 * Generate an ephemeral ECDH key pair using the curve in the selected cipher suite and format it as a COSE_Key.
-Let G_Y be the 'x' parameter of the COSE_Key.
+Let G_Y be the `x` parameter of the COSE_Key.

 * Choose a connection identifier C_R and store it for the length of the protocol.